Beau Geste (1939 film): Production

 The film is a virtual scene-for-scene remake of the 1926 silent version of the same title starring Ronald Colman.
-This is probably the best known adaptation.

-It was filmed either near Yuma, Arizona, or on government owned land in California's Imperial Valley.
+It was filmed either near Yuma, Arizona, at the same location as its predecessor; or on government-owned land in California's Imperial Valley.

 Release

 The film was banned in parts of Canada out of respect for the French government.
 The film was banned by the fascist authorities in Mussolini's Italy on the grounds that it portrayed the British too positively, and it was feared that because Britain was a democracy the film would correspondingly serve to undermine fascist ideology.
 The 1935 movie The Lives of a Bengal Lancer, also starring Gary Cooper, had been banned in Mussolini's Italy for the same reason.

 The film's copyright was renewed in 1966.

 Reception

 A contemporary New York Times reviewer felt that this film did not come up to the standards of the Ronald Colman 1926 adaptation, writing that, "On the whole, it is perhaps an unfortunate thing for Beau Geste the Second that Beau Geste the First was so distinguished, for Mr. Wellman's film seems dominated by the tremendous shadow of its predecessor."
 One of the complaints was that the three British Geste brothers were all played by Americans.
 Nevertheless, the reviewer still called the production "a stirring piece of cinema".

-The film has a 100% approval rating on Rotten Tomatoes.
+Beau Geste has a 92% approval rating on Rotten Tomatoes.